England play the USA in their second World Cup match in Qatar on Friday looking to finish in the final 16 of the tournament.

 What TV channel is it on and how can I watch it online?

 ITV 1 will start coverage at 6.05pm right after Netherlands v Ecuador

 It will be shown for free and you can also stream it live for free on the ITV Hub and the ITVX app.

 What’s the news from the team?

 Harry Kane has real doubts for England after suffering an ankle injury against Iran, Tottenham striker awaits scan results.
-Marcus Rashford would be the favorite to replace but Callum Wilson could also be an option, although the Newcastle striker missed Tuesday’s training session.
+Marcus Rashford would be the favorite to replace but Callum Wilson could also be an option, although the Newcastle striker missed Tuesday’s training.

 Kyle Walker wasn’t fit enough to play in the opening game due to groin issues, but here he is again in contention.
 Doubts remain about James Maddison, who missed Leicester training with a knee injury.

 Midfielder Yunus Musah came out injured against Wales with a toe injury.
 Weston McKennie has a groin problem.
 Neither would be fit enough to start, then Cristian Roldan could come in to reinforce the midfield.